Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 This is due, most likely, to a environment variable not being set or a login failing becasue information for login such as credentials or the BIG-IQ address not being populated.
 In general, look at the console logs for the previous request that was made and check that requests "response body" to see if any errors occured.

+#### Error: runtime:extensions~request: request url is empty

+This is likely due to leading or trailing whitespace in a user entered parameter, or an other typo, thus causing a search to fail to return any results.

 ### Initial test requests

 #### READ THIS FIRST